Individual Thought Patterns: Tour

+Reception and legacy

 Jason Arnopp of Kerrang! in his positive review considered Individual Thought Patterns the band's best album since Leprosy from 1988, attributing it in parts to band leader Chuck Schuldiner's choice of personnel.
 Arnopp noted especially Gene Hoglan's drumming and the guitar work of Schuldiner and Andy LaRocque, concluding that together with bassist Steve Di Giorgio "they create an altogether heavier din than was the case with last year's 'Human' album, while still adding Trad Metal/Progressive touches in an almost surreal fashion."

+The album is included in Guitar Player Magazine's Metal Guitar albums top 20.

+The music video for "The Philosopher" appeared in the TV show Beavis and Butt-Head, where the duo mistake the boy in the video for "Jeremy" from the Pearl Jam video and mock Schuldiner's vocals.

+Steve Huey of AllMusic wrote: "Individual Thought Patterns cemented Death's reputation as not only one of death metal's founders, but also one of its most creative, musically proficient, and listenable bands."

+The album was reissued and remixed by Relapse Records in October 2011.
+That year, Aaron Maltz of Invisible Oranges credited Invisible Thought Patterns for "sho[oting] Death to the forefront of the progressive death metal movement."

 Track listing

 All songs written by Chuck Schuldiner.

 Personnel

 All information is taken from the CD liner notes of the original 1993 release and the 2011 reissue.